CodeByArunyadav/microservices-books-mysql/README.md

-This project based on Spring Boot Microservices + Eureka + API Gateway + MySQL + Swagger + Actuator.
+This project based on Spring Boot Microservices + Eureka + API Gateway + MySQL + Swagger + Actuator + Maven build with Github Action + Run dockerfile create images of all microservices  and push it to Docker hub.
 You can copy this directly into PowerPoint.
 ________________________________________
 ✅ MICROSERVICES PROJECT – PPT CONTENT (TEXT VERSION)